Principal Robotics Engineer

 I was interviewed for the July 2nd, 2010 episode of the Robots Podcast, where I discussed robotics research at iRobot and the future of robotics.
 You can listen to this interview on the Robots Podcast website or download the episode via iTunes.

 The Dynamo Project

-I'm currently the Principal Investigator (PI) for the Dynamo Project, a project funded by the DARPA Defense Sciences Office to develop fast learning techniques for mobile robots driving at high speeds and over rough terrain.
+I was the Principal Investigator (PI) for the Dynamo Project, a project funded by the DARPA Defense Sciences Office to develop fast learning techniques for mobile robots driving at high speeds and over rough terrain.
 Dynamo is part of the DARPA Maximum Mobility and Manipulation (M3) Program.
 For Dynamo, we developed a new algorithm, Dynamic Threshold Learning (DTL), for rapid learning of robot control behaviors.

 For more information on this project, including videos, visit iRobot's Dynamo minisite.